k-jingyang/k-jingyang.github.io/_posts/2020-10-10-sql-like-operator.md

 ### How are strings ordered?
 First, we have to understand how strings are usually ordered.

-Here's an example of how strings are ordered: \
+Here is an example of how strings are ordered: \
 JOE < JOES < JOEY < JOF < JON